pkmn/engine/README.md

 $ <cmd> | pkmn-debug > index.html
 ```

-Alternatively, if a single filename argument is passed to the `pkmn-debug` it will read from that
+Alternatively, if a single filename argument is passed to the `pkmn-debug` it reads from that
 instead:

 ```sh